Jonah Heim Player Props: Rangers vs. Reds

-The Texas Rangers and Jonah Heim, who went 0-for-1 last time out, battle Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Texas Rangers, including Jonah Heim (hitting .290 in his past 10 games, with two doubles, two home runs, seven walks and 11 RBI), take on starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Reds.
+He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Reds.

 Jonah Heim Game Info & Props vs. the Reds